 Just like with any plastic surgery procedure, it’s important to have realistic expectations.
 An arm lift isn’t the same thing as liposuction, and though your doctor may perform some moderate fat removal during the procedure, it isn’t intended for getting rid of large fat deposits.
 It’s for dealing with the sagging skin caused by a loss of elasticity from either extreme weight loss or the natural aging process.
 In order to be an ideal candidate for an arm lift, you should be stabilized either at or near your goal weight.
 The more committed you are to a healthy diet and lifestyle, the better your long-term results will be.
 Non-smokers are also known to have fewer surgical complications.

 An arm lift is no different.
 When performed by a qualified plastic surgeon, an arm lift is generally safe and effective.
 However, like all surgeries, there is always a possibility of complications or a reaction to the anesthesia.
 Additionally, though the incisions will be placed as discreetly as possible, there will be scarring that accompanies the procedure.
 Getting an arm lift is a personal decision, so only you can decide if those scars are worth achieving smooth and toned upper arms.

-General surgical risks include infection, blood clots, poor healing, and hematoma.
-Your doctor will go over those risks with you in full during your consultations and can answer any questions you may have.
-You can reduce your risks by closely following your physician's advice both before and after surgery.
+General surgical risks include infection, blood clots, poor healing and hematoma.
+Your doctor will go over those risks with you in full during your consultation and can answer any questions you may have.
+You can reduce your risks by closely following your physician’s advice both before and after surgery.